xinbenlv/zThink/_posts/2024-03-04-on-group-delegatee.md

 Imagine a scenario where a trio, Alice, Bob, and Cathy, share a common vision and principles regarding DAO governance.
 They decide to form a GroupDelegatee.
 By establishing a Safe or utilizing a 2-of-3 MultiSig Contract Wallet, they craft a shared identity.
 This approach encourages DAO members to place their trust in the collective rather than in individuals.

+Safe is one way to do it, but any multi-sign approach work.

 ### Advantages of Group Delegatees

 The benefits of such a structure are manifold: